intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 recovery can ensure that faults receive attention.

 This improves feedback for new implementations in particular.
-When a new implementation encounters an intolerant implementation, it receives strong feedback that allows problems to be discovered quickly.
+When a new implementation encounters a peer that is intolerant of an error, it receives strong feedback that allows the problem to be discovered quickly.

 To be effective, intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
 This could depend on multiple implementations deploying strict checks.

+This does not mean that intolerance of errors in early deployments of protocols have the effect of preventing interoperability.
+On the contrary, when existing implementations follow clearly specified error handling, new implementations or features can be introduced more readily as the effect on existing implementations can be easily predicted; see also {{extensibility}}.

-Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds (see {{exclusion}}).
+Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds; see {{exclusion}}.

 Intolerance can be used to motivate compliance with any protocol requirement.
 For instance, the INADEQUATE_SECURITY error code and associated requirements in